myersg86/gitlab/doc/user/application_security/dast/index.md

 ## Reports

-The DAST tool will always emit a JSON report file, however reports can also be generated in Markdown, HTML, and XML.
-See [schema for DAST reports](https://gitlab.com/gitlab-org/security-products/security-report-schemas/-/blob/master/dist/dast-report-format.json).
+The DAST tool always emits a JSON report file.
+However, this tool can also generate reports in Markdown, HTML, and XML.
+For more information, see the [schema for DAST reports](https://gitlab.com/gitlab-org/security-products/security-report-schemas/-/blob/master/dist/dast-report-format.json).

 ### List of URLs scanned